 - Sambal Oelek chili paste.
 This particular chili paste only has 6 ingredients with no added sugar!

 - Grated ginger.
 Adds a warm, zesty zing to the marinade.

 - Sesame seeds.
 Nuttiness and some added texture help to round out this marinade.

 - Onion powder.
 Steps in to bring some flavor with the omission of added salt in the recipe.

+Place all ingredients in a zip top gallon sized bag and add the meat.
 For this beef jerky I suggest marinating for at least 8 hours.
 If you really want your meat full of as much flavor as possible, go a full 24 hours for your marinade time.
 I guarantee it’ll be worth the wait.